traefik/traefik/docs/content/migration/v1-to-v2.md

 ## Metrics

-The v2 remains the metrics tools and allows to configure the metric for the entrypoints and/or the services.
+The v2 retains metrics tools and allows metrics to be configured for the entrypoints and/or services.
 For a basic configuration, the [metrics configuration](../observability/metrics/overview.md) remains the same.

 !!! example "Simple Prometheus metrics configuration"